wavebreaker-lucas/esg_gp_be/README-CALCULATION.md

     *   Relies on metric configuration (`emission_category`, `emission_sub_category`, `location`) and factor database.
     *   Scope is determined by the factor database, not inferred by the system.
     *   **Automatic triggering** implemented via Django signals in `data_management/signals.py`.
+    *   **Special handling for VehicleTrackingMetric** with dynamic emission subcategory mapping.
 *   **Pollutant Calculation:** To be implemented in `data_management/services/pollutants.py`.
 *   **Energy Conversion Calculation:** To be implemented in `data_management/services/energy.py`.